 What is Fentanyl?

 If used only as directed, and for the duration specified by a medical professional, fentanyl can be an amazing pain reliever, especially in cases such as terminal cancer.

 Due to its effectiveness in nullifying pain, prescriptions have increased in recent years.
 However, fentanyl is one of the most addictive prescription drugs.
 The only drug that comes close in sheer addictive potential is, perhaps, methamphetamine.
 We’ll explore how the drug changes the brain to bring about addiction later in this post.

 For now, it’s enough to know that fentanyl is in a class of drugs known as opioids.

 Opioids were first derived from the opium poppy, a flower.
 The poppy flower is one of the oldest known medicinal plants.
 It has long been known for its ability to lessen pain and bring about a sense of euphoria.
-Other drugs derived from opium include morphine, oxycodone and hydrocodone.
+Other drugs derived from opium include Opioid Pain Medication, oxycodone and hydrocodone.
 Naturally, many illicit drugs, such as heroin, have also been derived from opium.

 Compounds in the opium plant resemble certain neurotransmitters in the brain, which is how they are able to provide pain relief.
 Fentanyl, in particular, works on the μ-opioid receptors.

 Note that fentanyl is synthetic.
 It’s made in a lab.